Undermassive Hosts of $z = 4-6 $ AGN from JWST/NIRCam Image Decomposition with CONGRESS, FRESCO, and JADES: Results

-We present the multi-band SED of GN1014406 in Fig.~\ref{fig:GN1014406_2D_decomp} as an example.
-The flux associated with the extended emission remains flat in $f_{\nu}$ across the NIRCam bands, although individual bands may be modestly enhanced by emission lines.
-The point-source component shows a nearly flat SED in the rest-frame UV and a red slope at LW in the rest-frame optical.
-In the LW bands, the total flux is dominated by the point-source contribution.
-The complete set of SEDs for all targets is provided in the online figure set.
+A common concern in image fitting is PSF mismatching.
+We assessed this effect by repeating the decomposition with an independent PSF constructed for GOODS-S in \cite{Ji_2024}, rotated to match the GOODS-N position angle.
+Because this PSF was derived from a different field and stacking procedure, it represents a conservative test of systematic uncertainty.
+The resulting stellar masses differ by at most $\lesssim 0.3$ dex, comparable to typical SED-fitting uncertainties, and therefore do not change our main conclusions.

 In Table~\ref{table:host_agn_photometry}, we list the measured fluxes of the point-source and extended-emission components, together with their $1\sigma$ uncertainties.
-For GN1033320 and GN1029154, nearby sources blend with the target galaxy.
+For GN1087388 and GN1087388, nearby sources blend with the target galaxy.
 Spectroscopic observations from CONGRESS and FRESCO confirm that these objects are foreground interlopers.
 To avoid contamination in the extended-emission fluxes, we take the S\'ersic-model flux associated with the target galaxy instead of aperture-photometry measurements.
-For GN1087388 we take the S\'ersic model flux for the extended emission because the AGN-subtracted image contains negative pixels, which would produce a negative aperture-photometry measurement if used directly.
+For GN1087388, we adopt the S\'ersic model flux for the extended emission because the PS signal is over-subtracted in some images, which would produce negative aperture-photometry measurements.